16 Tidy data

 • values_to: what to call the new column made from cell values.

-The column names still contain the pop_ prefix, and year is character, not integer.
+The column names still carry the pop_ prefix, and year is character, not integer.
 Two more arguments fix that:

 pop_wide |>